How to Buy Pilates Equipment

 Pilates Equipment Guide:

 The Pilates reformer is designed to develop spinal alignment, increase flexibility, and maximize strength.
 This unique machine has a spring-loaded carriage that moves your body forward and back as you work against resistance with the straps and the foot bar.
-You can use it while you sit, kneel, stand, or lie down to give focused attention to specific muscle groups.
-Reformers come in both metal and wooden constructions, and both feature leather straps and springs.
+You can use this equipment while you sit, kneel, stand, or lie down to give focused attention to specific muscle groups.
+Pilates reformers come in both metal and wooden constructions, and both feature leather straps and springs.

 The Pilates tower is a simple, vertical resistance unit with a variety of attachments designed to provide a full-body workout.
 The attachments typically include a roll-down bar, arm springs, leg springs, and a push-through bar.
-Towers are often available as an attachment or permanent feature to the Pilates reformer machine.
+Pilates towers are often available as an attachment or permanent feature to the reformer machine.

-The Pilates chair, also known as the Wunda chair, was a piece of equipment Joseph Pilates designed to provide challenging resistance for advanced Pilates practitioners.
-This piece of equipment features a box with a spring-loaded pedal that can be engaged by the feet or hands to challenge your core, arm, and leg strength.
+The Pilates chair, also known as the Wunda chair, was designed to provide challenging resistance for advanced Pilates practitioners.
+This Pilates equipment features a box with a spring-loaded pedal that can be engaged by the feet or hands to challenge your core, arm, and leg strength.
 The Pilates chair is an excellent tool for strengthening back muscles and support spinal alignment and posture.

 Pilates Arc Barrel